 Discussion: the makeup of ciphertext exported by SIV is irrelevant to this scheme.
 So just delete the sentence since it’s causing confusion.
 Instruct editor to modify section AD.2 as indicated:

 AD.2 Generation of opaque device identifiers

 The tweaked-padded-id is then passed to AES-SIV in deterministic mode as plaintext using k as a key to

 produce the opaque device identifier.
-The authenticating tag produced by AES-SIV is embedded in the

-output ciphertext and becomes part of the opaque device identifier.